 One of these differences is where you are likely to find these organisms.
 Eubacteria are found in almost every environment on Earth, from marine ecosystems to forests to inside the human body!
 Archaebacteria are also found in many environments, but importantly, they can survive and thrive in very extreme environments.
 These environments include volcanic hot springs that can reach temperatures of above or bodies of water that have very high salt levels.

 Archaebacteria and Eubacteria also differ in their cellular components.
-Organisms belonging to kingdom Eubacteria will have peptidoglycan as a major component of their cell wall, whereas organisms belonging to Archaebacteria will not.
+Organisms belonging to subkingdom Eubacteria will have peptidoglycan as a major component of their cell wall, whereas organisms belonging to Archaebacteria will not.
 Although organisms belonging to both kingdoms will have their genetic material contained in chromosomal loops or plasmids, the composition of their genes will differ.
-Eubacteria will very rarely have introns (noncoding sections of DNA) in their genes, whereas Archaebacteria will.
+Protein-coding genes in prokaryotes predominately do not contain intron (noncoding sections of genes).
+However, some archaebacteria protein-coding genes possess introns.

 Example 2: Classifying Organisms as Archaea or Bacteria

 A unicellular organism has been discovered.
 The organism is adapted to survive in hot springs that have very high temperatures and low pH levels.
-Which kingdom, Archaebacteria or Eubacteria, is this organism most likely to belong to?
+Which taxonomic group, Archaebacteria or Eubacteria, is this organism most likely to belong to?

-Therefore, we can conclude that the organism detailed in this question would most likely belong to kingdom Archaebacteria.
+Therefore, we can conclude that the organism detailed in this question would most likely belong to subkingdom Archaebacteria.

 Example 3: Describing the Difference in the Cellular Components of Archaebacteria and Eubacteria